Halloween can be the period of the year where you have most FUN with your dog, German Shepherd or otherwise.

-1) If your GSD has cracker anxiety, make sure you keep your dog away from all bang bang!
+If your dog has cracker anxiety, make sure you keep the dog away from all bang bang!

-2) Particularly on the day of the biggest gaga (31st) and the day before, don't let your GSD roam around freely, because the world has it that some dog-haters (or just drunks) like to scare, pester or injure any unobserved pets with their firecrackers - dogs and cats are in biggest danger!
+Particularly on the day of the biggest gaga (31st) and the day before, don't let your dog roam around freely, because the world has it that some dog-haters (or just drunks) like to scare, pester or injure any unobserved pets with their firecrackers: thus dogs and cats are in biggest danger!

-3) For your German Shepherd, the biggest risks arise from:
+For your dog, the biggest risks arise from:

 - the explosive force of firecrackers